AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement_v2.md

 <img src="https://github.com/AguaClara/CEE4540_Master/blob/master/Summary%20Sheets/Images/Almost_linear_flow_controller.jpg?raw=true" width="600">

-### What it does
+### What it does and why
 This flow controller provides a constant flow of chemical solution to the water in the plant.
 When the end of the flexible tube is placed in a hole, the elevation difference between the water lever in the bottle and the hole is set and does not change unless the tube is then placed in another hole.
-Thus, a constant flow is provided.
+Thus, a constant flow is provided while the end of the tube is not moved.

-### Why it is necessary
 As has been mentioned previously, the amount of chlorine and coagulant that must be added to the raw water changes depending on the flow rate of the plant; the change is necessary to keep the dose constant.
-More water flowing through the plant, more chlorine necessary to keep the dose of chlorine in the treated water constant.
+More water flowing through the plant means more chlorine is necessary to maintain the dose of chlorine in the treated water.
 For coagulant, there are also other factors that impact the required dose, including the turbidity and amount of organic matter in the water.
 The operator must be able to change the dose of both coagulant and chlorine quickly and easily, and they must be able to know the value of the new dose they set.
 The "Almost Linear" Flow Controller accomplishes this by having a large number of holes in the flow control pipe next to the CHT.
 This large number of holes let the operator quickly adjust the flow of chemicals into the raw water by moving the end of the flexible tube from one hole to another.

 ### How it works
-The idea behind this flow controller is to have a linear relationship between the elevation difference in the water level and the end of the flexible tube and the flow rate coming out of the flexible tube, $\Delta h \propto Q$.
+The idea behind this flow controller is to have a linear relationship in the elevation difference between the water level and the end of the flexible tube, $\Delta h$ and the flow rate coming out of the flexible tube, $\Delta h \propto Q$.

 As you remember from section 1.4), the summary of Fluids Review, $\Delta h \propto Q$ is only true for the combination of major losses and laminar flow, via the Hagen-Poiseuille equation.
 Therefore, the flow must always be laminar in the flexible tube that goes between the CHT and the holes, and major losses must far exceed minor losses.